Dean's Award for Excellence in Research

 - Current Curriculum Vitae including, for example:

-- Education, Honors & Awards, Publications, Presentations, Research Experience(s), Scientific meetings attended to present work as first or co-author, etc. Although it is not required, we strongly encourage you to use the OSR CV template which is based on the NIH Biosketch format.
+- Education, Honors & Awards, Publications, Presentations, Research Experience(s), Scientific meetings attended to present work as first or co-author, etc. Although it is not required, we strongly encourage you to use the Biosketch CV Template.
 Carefully investigate, document and include all of your research-related scholarly contributions and products from your medical school projects.
 These also include: awards, fellowships, published or accepted manuscripts, poster and conference presentations etc.

 - A copy, or PDF (preferred), of each authored and co-authored abstract and manuscript must be included in your submission.
 Originals are not necessary.
-Only articles that have been published, accepted, or are in press will be considered whereas, those in preparation or submitted will not.
+Only articles that have been published, accepted for publication, or are in press will be considered whereas, those in preparation or submitted will not.
 Be sure to only submit research products from work done at UM SOM.

 - Participation in Summer or longer competitive research programs is highly considered (g., American Pediatric Society, PRISM, SPORT, AATS, MSKCC, HSS, RadOnc etc.).
 These may also include, but are not necessarily limited to, year-off research programs such as Howard Hughes, Doris Duke, NIH or similar programs.